Clinical Guidelines for Heart Failure

-The guidelines offer tips for health care providers on performing a thorough checkup to detect heart failure and to evaluate how serious it is.
-They guide the health care provider in what symptoms to look for and what screenings may be needed (such as lab or exercise tests) to gather more information.
+The guidelines offer information for healthcare providers on performing a thorough checkup to detect heart failure and to evaluate how serious it is.
+They guide the healthcare provider in what symptoms to look for and what screenings may be needed (such as lab or exercise tests) to gather more information.

 According to the guidelines, a person who is at risk for or who has heart failure falls into one of the following stages of the disease:

 Stage A: A person who is at high risk for heart failure, but has no problem with his or her heart structure and does not have symptoms of heart failure

 Stage B: A person who has a problem with his or her heart structure, but does not have symptoms of heart failure

 Stage C: A person who already has, or who has had in the past, heart failure symptoms, which have to do with structural heart disease

 Stage D: A person who has end-stage heart disease; this is the most serious stage

 Only people in stages C and D are already in heart failure.
 There is an additional set of categories for the management of these people.
 This is called the New York Heart Association functional classification.
 Do not confuse this with the ACCF/AHA staging method.